MichaelAHood/readmissions-risk-scorer/README.md

 2. **Explore, process, and engineer features for use in predictive modeling.** This step involves creating the data pipeline that takes the data from the source defined in the previous step and prepares it for modeling.
 These steps will include initial Exploratory Data Analysis (EDA) to learn the structure of the data, determine if there are any dirty or missing data, how to clean and impute missing fields, and finally identify what types of data fields will be useful for modeling.
 A significant effort in this step is feature engineering, that is the creation of new data features from pre-existing ones.
 Feature Engineering is another opportunity for SMEs, IT professionals, and data scientists to come together to brainstorm and discuss novel ideas and courses of action.

-3. **Pick a performance criteria and train a preditive model accordingly.** This step entails considering the practical details of what a model is doing.
+3. **Pick a performance criteria and train a predictive model accordingly.** This step entails considering the practical details of what a model is doing.
 No model is perfect and this fact requires that tradeoffs must be made since some patients will be incorrectly flagged by the model and other high-risk patients will be missed entirely.
 This amounts to an analysis between the cost of false positives and false negatives (wasted time, unnecessary medical care, missing a high-risk patient) versus the benefit of true positives (reducing readmissions).
 The stakeholders in this discussion are the healthcare professionals, operations planning staff, and data scientists.
 With appropriate performance criteria the data scientist can train and validate a model according to the specified criteria.

 4. **Deploy the predictive model as an API that can be used by another application.** Once a model has been created it must be deployed in a format that enables other applications to consume the predictions it makes.
 From a development and integration standpoint the simplest way to do this is package the model as a service where it can be called like a REST API.
 This allows developers to only worry about the input and output of the model and ignore the internal details of how the model works.

 5. **Build an application that flags high-risk patients and allows practitioners to visualize relevant patient data.** With the model available as a service, we need to give medical practitioners a way to utilize the model's predictions.
 Since the output of a model is just a number representing a risk score for readmission, it is helpful to provide contextual data to go with a given prediction, e.g. patient's weight, age, comorbidity scores, and socioeconomic data.
 With this supplemental data, hospital staff can view the model's prediction within the broader context of the overall population and use that data to augment their reasoning.

 ## Overview